Event reminder article update – October 2019.

 According to Litmus 54 % of email opens occur on mobile.
 That’s why you ought to place the most important piece of information in the very first paragraph of your message.

 Make sure that your email looks great on mobile devices as well.
-Use responsive email design so readers can read your message and navigate easily.
+Use a responsive email design so readers can read your message and navigate easily.

 One more thing!